About the society

 Since that time, the UQLS has sculpted the educations of jurists like Patrick Keane AC to notable public figures like Dame Quentin Bryce AD CVO to outstanding social citizens like Out for Australia CEO Luke Furness.

 The UQLS is distinguished by the broad range of activities it offers, through which we have created a tight-knit but exceptionally diverse community of law students.
-In order to serve our over 4,500 active annual members, the UQLS provides services and runs events across seven portfolios: Competitions; Education; Equity; Socials & L Card®; Sponsorship & Careers; Sport; and Publications & Marketing.
+In order to serve our over 4,500 active annual members, the UQLS provides services and runs events across ten portfolios: Internal & External Competitions; Education; Diversity & Wellbeing; Socials; L Card®; Sponsorship & Careers; Sport; and Design & Communications.

 These services and events are planned and executed by our 30-member strong volunteer Management Committee and Executive.
 With such a large presence on campus, the UQLS has become a significant source of opportunity, learning and support for students across all stages of their law degree.